schmkls/SongPlacer/README.md

 * safe login
 * API: verify user when editing library
 * read and make sure Spotify guidelines and TOS is followed

+## Ideas
+* Some type of automatic retrieving/adding of songplaces from users listening history or currently playing song